Just the FAQs please

 Team Corona Busters is an internal nonprofit project of GVNG.org, a 501(c)(3) tax-exempt organization.

 Team Corona Busters cares about all healthcare and emergency professionals.
 Since the beginning, they have seen an increase in requests from caregivers and individual healthcare workers nationwide.
-They have begun to distribute masks to a variety of recipients; however, their focus has always been to provide masks for front line defenders – our doctors and nurses in hospital ICU’s and emergency departments.
+Today, they focus on front line defenders and at risk populations in desperate need (i.e. – nursing homes, homeless population, etc.).

 Be a team leader in your local community and help stop the spread of COVID-19.
 We will send you a free kit (containing mask ideas, instructions, and a guide) to assist you in creating and distributing masks to healthcare workers in your city; and setup a dedicated web page for your city.